tracktownsoftware/MicrosoftWinFormsDesignerSDK_DesignModeBug/README.md

 # This repo contains a NET6 WinForms MyButtonLibrary.MyButton example:
 - Uses Microsoft's Nuget package microsoft.winforms.designer.sdk (1.1.0-prerelease-preview3.22076.5).
 - Uses DesignTools "server only" approach

-- Using application settings in code at design-time throws the exception "Invalid URI: this hostname could not be parsed"
+# Reading application settings fails in NET6 WinForms designer.
+Throws exception "Invalid URI: this hostname could not be parsed".

-# Reading application settings fails in NET6 WinForms designer
 Steps to reproduce this bug using the MyButtonLibrary nuget package from this repo's \pack\packages folder:
 1) In VS2022 make a new NET6 WinForms project
 2) Copy \Pack\packages\MyButtonLibrary.1.0.102.nupkg to a local Nuget feed and in your NET6 WinForms project add a Nuget reference to it